 Carbs are Your Friends – Just Choose the Right Kind

 Ever since the keto diet stole the spotlight, people have started perceiving carbs as the key source of dietary evil, and that’s simply not the case.
 Just like not all fats or proteins are created equal, not all carbs should be dubbed “bad” for your goals.
 On the contrary, carbs are your body’s primary source of energy, and you shouldn’t deprive it of healthy carb sources.
+A clinical gastroenterologist Dr. Chris Damman, Chief Medical and Science Officer at Supergut, advices that resistant starch can do wonders to our microbiome, help energy levels and improve overall health.

 Depending on your levels of activity, metabolism, and health, you should make sure that the majority of your carbs comes from fruits, vegetables, grains, legumes, nuts, and seeds, and not sugary foods that have zero value for your health.
 Maybe you can consume less starchy carbs and replace them with green veggies and similar, micronutrient-dense plants.
 This is a great way to reduce calories and increase the nutrient density of each meal you consume.